The Continental Players: Stock company objective

 The main objective of The Continental Players was to help newly arrived European actors and actresses warm-up to American audiences and hone their performing skills in the English language.
 A sub-objective was to cultivate employment opportunities by producing showcase productions – somewhat akin to a baseball farm team – for newly arrived talent.
 William Dieterle, who conceived the idea, was president.
-The board included powerful industry luminaries Harry Warner, Charlotte Hagenbruch (wife of Mrs. William Dieterle), A. Ronald Button, Leopold Jessner, and Walter Wanger, who, at the time, was President of the Academy of Motion Picture Arts and Sciences.
+The board included powerful industry luminaries Harry Warner, Charlotte Hagenbruch (wife of William Dieterle), A. Ronald Button, Leopold Jessner, and Walter Wanger, who, at the time, was President of the Academy of Motion Picture Arts and Sciences.
 Wanger financed the project.
 Only a few of the 60 initial members were Jewish exiles.
 Most members, nonetheless, faced challenges as actors and actresses in America.
 Of those who had already assimilated and established themselves, participation elevated the comradery and esprit de corps for the cause.
 The Continental Players had two notable sponsoring organizations: (i) the American Guild for German Cultural Freedom (de) – Thomas Mann, President, and (ii) the German-American League for Culture, Los Angeles (a nationwide anti-Hitler league; not to be confused with its nemesis, the German-American Bund).

 The theater workshop, since June 1938, had been led by Max Reinhardt under the auspices of Max Reinhardt's Workshop of Stage, Screen, and Radio.
 Reinhardt provided the studios with well-trained bit actors.
 According to author Saverio Giovacchini in his 2001 book, Hollywood Modernism, the workshop well-represented an alliance between Hollywood New Yorkers and Europeans as much as it exemplified a close relationship between Hollywood and experimental cinema.
 Dieterle taught film directing; Henry Blanke – film production; Karl Freund and Rudolph Maté – experimental camerawork; John Huston – screenwriting; Edward G. Robinson and Paul Muni – acting; and Samson Raphaelson – dramaturgy.